tailrecursion/hlisp-starter/README.md

   are not included here as they can only exist as children, and have a peculiar relationship to the overall tree-like interface provided by the DOM.
-* **Means of composition:** DOM elements can be composed only one way: an element can be appended to another element as a child.
+* **Means of composition:** DOM elements can be composed only one way: an element can be appended to another element.
 * **Means of abstraction:** There is no mechanism for giving a name to an HTML structure, other than attaching a global identifier to it.
 This may take the form of setting the `id` attribute, or it may involve complex,